DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 ```

 Miss shader for primary ray generates sky color.</br>
-Miss shader for shadow ray just writes 1.0 into payload.
+Miss shader for shadow ray just writes 1.0 into the payload.

-## Intersection shader
+### Intersection Shader

-Intersection shader can be used with procedural geometry only, for a triangle geometry built-in hardware accelerated intersection test is used.
+An intersection shader can be used with procedural geometry only.
+For a triangle geometry, built-in hardware accelerated intersection test is used.
-Intersection shader is executed for each ray that intersects with AABB, depends on implementation intersection shader may be executed
+Intersection shader is executed for each ray that intersects with the AABB.
+Note that depending on the implementation, the intersection shader may
-even if AABB is occluded by another geometry,
+be executed even if AABB is occluded by another geometry, so the intersection test should be as fast as possible.
+You also need to be very
-so the intersection test should be as fast as possible.
+careful if an intersection shader has any side effects such as writing data to an UAV.

 ![image](rt_callstack_4.png)

-Intersection shader does not take any input arguments.
+Intersection shader does not have any inputs or outputs.

 ```cpp
 [shader("intersection")]
 void main()
 ```

-We don't have any information about the intersection, so we need to get the same AABB which was used to build
+We don't have any information about the intersection, so we need to use the same AABB which was specified when building
-BLAS and calculate intersection point in the shader.
+the BLAS and calculate the intersection point in the shader.
-Then send the intersection information to the closest hit shader.
+If there is an intersection, we report the hit to the system using the `ReportHit()` intrinsic function:

 ```cpp
 ProceduralGeomIntersectionAttribs attr;